An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 \subsubsection{Protocols for Nonclassicality in Multiaccess Networks with Entanglement-Assisted Senders}

-We now present a few examples where entanglement-assisted senders achieve nonclassicality in multiaccess network simulation games.
-Since these games correspond to deterministic information processing tasks, the violations in Fig.~\ref{fig:ma_simulation_game_numerics} correspond to precise operations that can be implemented using quantum resources, but not classical resources, for a given signaling dimension.
-Furthermore we focus on the cases where entanglement is shared between senders leading to new types of dense information processing.
-Notably, we find a significant advantage in the bitwise XOR simulation game $\Vbf^{\oplus}_{44 \to 4}$.
+We now present protocols for achieving nonclassicality in multiaccess networks with entanglement-assisted senders.
+These protocols correspond to deterministic information processing tasks that can be implemented using quantum resources, but not classical resources, for a given signaling dimension.
+Notably, the following example shows a form of dense information processing for the bitwise XOR behavior $\Vbf^{\oplus}_{4,4\to 4}$.

 \begin{protocol} Achieve a zero-error simulation of the bitwise XOR behavior $\Vbf^{\oplus}_{4,4\to 4}$ using a multiaccess network $\Qbb^{\MA(\sigarb{4,4}{2,2}{4})}_{\ETx}$. \begin{enumerate} \item The source $\Lambda$ prepares the maximally entangled state $\ket{\Phi^+} = \frac{1}{\sqrt{2}}(\ket{00} + \ket{11})$ and distributes it between two senders $A_1$ and $A_2$. \item Each sender applies a unitary